Ray structures on Teichm\"uller Space: Definitions and background stretch maps and Teichm uller maps

-Let $\Phi$ be a meromorphic quadratic differential on a punctured $X$.
-Consider a complete regular leaf of the horizontal foliation $\Hor(\Phi)$ of $\Phi$.
-Then there are five possibilities (\cite[Chapter IV]{Strebel1984}). \begin{enumerate}[(i)] \item $\alpha$ is a simple closed geodesic contained in some finite horizontal cylinder. \item $\alpha$ is precompact but it is not a simple closed curve. \item $\alpha$ is contained in some half-infinite horizontal cylinder. \item $\alpha$ a bi-infinite geodesic contained in some bi-infinite horizontal strip. \item $\alpha$ is a bi-infinite geodesic contained in some half-plane. \end{enumerate} Finite cylinders in the first type and the closures of leaves in the second type are called \textit{compact components} of $\Hor(\Phi)$.
+\begin{definition} Let $X$ and $\Phi$ be as above.
+A \emph{saddle connection} is a finite $|\Phi|$-geodesic with endpoints at zeroes or simple poles of $\Phi$ and whose interior points are regular points of $\Phi$.
+A \emph{horizontal saddle connection} of $\Phi$ is a segment of a horizontal leaf with endpoints on the zeroes or simple poles of $\Phi$.
+The \emph{critical graph} of the horizontal foliation of $\Phi$ is the closure of the union of horizontal saddle connections of $\Phi$ and critical half-infinite leaves entering poles of order at least two of $\Phi$. \end{definition} In particular, the critical graph of the horizontal foliation of $\Phi$ does not contain any recurrent (half-infinite) critical leaf of $\Phi$.
+Consider a component $X_0$ complementary to the critical graph of $\Phi$.
+Then there are five possibilities (\cite[Section 11.4]{Strebel1984}): \begin{enumerate}[(i)] \item $X_0$ is a horizontal cylinder of finite height foliated by closed horizontal leaves, or \item $X_0$ is precompact inside the complement in $X$ of poles of $\Phi$ of order at least two but is not a horizontal cylinder, or \item $X_0$ is a half-infinite cylinder foliated by closed horizontal leaves, or \item $X_0$ is an infinite strip of finite height foliated by bi-infinite horizontal leaves, or \item $X_0$ is a half-plane foliated by bi-infinite horizontal leaves. \end{enumerate} Items (i) and (iii) correspond to \cite[Section 11.4, type (1)]{Strebel1984}; item (ii) corresponds to \cite[Section 11.4, type (2c)]{Strebel1984}; items (iv) and (v) correspond to \cite[Section 11.4, type (2b)]{Strebel1984}.
+Finite cylinders in the first item and the closures of leaves in the second item are called \textit{compact components} of $\Hor(\Phi)$.
 Half-planes, strips and half-infinite cylinders are called \textit{non-compact components} of $\Hor(\Phi)$.
 Notice that a strip may spiral to a non-horizontal half-infinite cylinder, or be parallel to some half-plane, or both.